 For those in the management and procurement groups, consider content that gets into the more technical specs, including pricing, efficiency, and comparisons to other brands’ offerings.
 Developing thought leadership content in both the manufacturing industry at large and your clients’ specific niches can also be helpful.

-To get the most out of this owned content, it should ideally be created in concert with paid, earned, and shared content—the PESO model.
+To get the most out of this owned content, it should ideally be created in concert with paid, earned, and shared content.
 That would include paid advertising (search engine marketing or SEM), earned media (PR), and shared content (social media and user-generated content).

 Focus on Creating Value

 When you’re marketing to your buyers, are you telling them what your brand can offer them, or are you focused on solving their problems?